 Once your drawing is cleaned up it should look something like this:

-Now that your drawing is cleaner, click on the back ground layer to unlock it- call it Line Art and change the Layer Mode to Multiply.
-Create a new layer underneath this Line Art layer, name it background and fill it with white by choosing Edit- Fill – White or choosing the Paint Bucket Tool (G), selecting the color white and clicking anywhere on the new background layer.
+Now that your drawing is cleaner, click on the background layer to unlock it- call it Line Art and change the Layer Mode to Multiply.
+Create a new layer underneath this Line Art layer, name it background and fill it with white by choosing Edit- Fill – White or choosing the Paint Bucket Tool (G), select the color white and clicking anywhere on the new background layer.

 After all your selections are saved, all your new layers have been painted, paint your background.
 That original white layer will now be used to create some kind of environment for your subject to live in.

-Save this painting as P01LastFirst as a PSD.
-Turn it in to the Project One Folder for me to grade it.
+Save this painting as P01LastFirst as a PSD so I can see your layers and grade your drawing and shading skills.
+Turn it in to your Google Classroom for me to grade it.
+It is worth 100 points.

 More examples of finished works…